 Listen to the podcast here:

-America used to have this vague sense of fair play, religious tolerance, good work ethic and quiet honesty.
+America used to have this vague sense of fair play, religious tolerance, transparency, which went along with a good work ethic and quiet honesty.
 Remember?
 All that shit’s out the window now.

 I am today announcing my candidacy for the presidency of the United States.